socketry/async-rails/guides/getting-started/readme.md

 	# Default to port 3000 unless otherwise specified.
 	port {ENV.fetch("PORT", 3000).to_i}

-	# Default to HTTP/1.1 for compatibility.
+	# Default to HTTP/1.1 for compatibility with proxies:
 	endpoint do
 		Async::HTTP::Endpoint
 			.parse("http://0.0.0.0:#{port}")